Nahid009/Nahid009/README.md

 ## About me:
 </hr>
-<b>I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
+<b>I’m a Android developer who is passionate about making error-free Application with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 I pride myself on doing quality work and maintain excellent communication.<b/>
 </br>

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Nahid009)](https://github.com/anuraghazra/github-readme-stats)